anders-w-rasmussen/crispr_decryptr/README.md

 # Troubleshooting

-First, make sure you have the latest version of CRISPR-Decryptr, you can do this with the following command.
+First, make sure you have the latest version of CRISPR-Decryptr.
+You can do this with the following command:

 ```bash
 pip install --upgrade git+https://git@github.com/anders-w-rasmussen/crispr_decryptr